 Again, Prologis has not announced a dividend increase.
 However, recent FFO numbers suggest there’s plenty of room in the budget to do so.
 In fact, it is starting to look like there will be more room to increase the dividend in the future.
 In the third quarter of this year, Prologis was able to increase rents on expiring leases by nearly 60%.
 As more leases expire, the company should be able to ask for more current market rates.
 Management expects new leases will help grow same-store net operating income at an 8% to 10% annual rate for the foreseeable future.

 After a very forgettable year that saw shares drop from a 52-week high of $174.54 to about $112, Prologis yields about 2.72%.
 Today’s dividend is the highest the company has paid since the crash in 2020, and the FFO payout ratio suggests there’s more room to grow.
 Therefore, if today’s short-term headwinds dissipate and Prologis is able to capitalize on future rent increases, it could be one of the best dividend stocks to buy for a diversified portfolio.

 10 Best Dividend Stocks In 2022

-There are a number of high-yield dividend stocks investors should consider in 2022, but here’s a list of some with the most promising futures:
+There are a number of high-yield dividend stocks investors should consider in 2022.
+After learning how to invest in dividend stocks, consult our list of stocks with the most promising futures:

 Walker & Dunlop, Inc. (NYSE: WD)